Operator Shifting for Noisy Elliptic Systems: Introduction

-In this paper, we present an affirmative answer to the above question of error reduction in the form of a novel method we call \emph{operator augmentation}.
-The idea of operator augmentation is to add an augmenting term to the sampled inverse operator $\sampMat^{-1}$, yielding a family of operators
+In the interest of building out this new perspective, we propose a novel method we call \emph{operator shifting}.
+The idea of operator shifting is to add an augmenting term to the sampled inverse operator $\sampMat^{-1}$, yielding a family of operators